Tijan Sallah: Literary career

 In Georgia, Sallah was influenced by Lloyd Van Brunt, an American poet who had been organising literary workshops at his high school, who was impressed by Sallah's writing.
 He published his first poem in the United States, "Worm Eaters", a satiric poem about hypocrisy in the Atlanta Gazette of February 1978; and also ran the school newspaper at this time.
 After graduating with honours at Rabun Gap, he continued on to Berea College in Kentucky, where he also worked as a dishwasher in his first year to fund his studies.
 He was then employed as a tutor by the English department, and edited three college journals.
 He came under the influence of several prominent Appalachian writers, Jim Wayne Miller, Lee Pennington, Bill Best, and Gurney Norman.
-Sakkah published several poems and short stories in Appalachian, American, African and European publications and edited several of the campus literary publications.
+Sallah published several poems and short stories in Appalachian, American, African and European publications and edited several of the campus literary publications.
 At Berea College, he also came in touch with a distinguished Indian philosopher and literary figure, Professor P. Lal, publisher of the Writers Workshop series in Calcutta, India, who at the time was a visiting professor of Hindu philosophy at Berea.
 Upon hearing Sallah read his poetry, he was impressed and requested a manuscript to consider for publication.

 In 1980, Sallah published his first poetry collection, When African Was a Young Woman, under the Writers Workshop publication series.
 It was reviewed on the BBC by Florence Akst and received several other favourable reviews.
 Since then, Sallah's works have gained worldwide recognition.
 He was interviewed by the American National Public Radio in 1997 by Scott Simon, and in August 2000 by Kojo Nnamdi.
 Sallah's writings have received accolades from critics.
 Charles Larson, the noted American literary critic, said that "there is little question about Sallah's talent".
 Siga Jagne describes him as a writer of "genius".
 Nana Grey-Johnson describes Sallah as "one of the finest young minds The Gambia has produced in years".

 On the publication of Sallah's most recent poetry collection, I Come From a Country, E. Ethelbert Miller said: "Sallah writes about home after traveling around the world.
 He offers love without apology.
 There is brightness in this book."